 - Nothing about my purpose has changed.

-In I Thought It Was Just Me (2007), when I wrote about protesting as a powerful form of activism, and the relationships between white and straight privilege, shame, and oppression.
-In Braving the Wilderness (2017), I explained my support for Black Lives Matter, and why, as someone who was raised in a hunting family, I think the National Rifle Association’s efforts to radicalize gun owners around race is the worst thing to happen to this country.
+In I Thought It Was Just Me, I wrote about protesting as a powerful form of activism and the relationships between white and straight privilege, shame, and oppression.
+In Braving the Wilderness, I explained my support for Black Lives Matter and why, as someone who was raised in a hunting family, I think the National Rifle Association’s efforts to radicalize gun owners around race is the worst thing to happen to this country.

-In Dare to Lead, I wrote about my experiences spending the last 10 years in organizations working with leaders—from Pixar to US military special forces.
-I also shared the findings from a 7-year study of courageous leadership where I compared the differences between armored, fear-based leadership and daring leadership.
+In Dare to Lead, I wrote about my experiences spending the past 10 years in organizations working with leaders—from Pixar to U.S. military special forces.
+I also shared the findings from a seven-year study of courageous leadership where I compared the differences between armored, fear-based leadership and daring leadership.